-In order to have a 50% chance of not exceeding the newly agreed (COP21) goal of a global 1.5oC temperature increase, humanity can only emit a further 300 Gt of CO2.
-At current levels, this is only about ten years of emissions and only about 10% of the fossil fuel reserves claimed by the fossil fuel industry.
+In order to have a 50 percent chance of not exceeding the newly agreed (COP21) goal of a global 1.5 degrees Celsius temperature increase, humanity can only emit a further 300 gigatons of CO2.
+At current levels, this is only about ten years of emissions and only about 10 percent of the fossil fuel reserves claimed by the fossil fuel industry.
 Achieving this goal will mean arriving at zero emissions well before 2050 and it already appears to be a nearly insuperable task.
 Yet, according to mainstream economic theory, the required global decarbonisation is a relatively trivial matter: simply put the right price on carbon and then let the market do its magic.
-Presumably this would include – (at the right price!) conjuring up perpetual motion machines.
+Presumably this would include (at the right price!) conjuring up perpetual motion machines.
 And all this will happen while leaving the political and economic system untouched.

 Progressives rightly recognize that the necessary “energy transition” looks much more like a revolution, and will not result from mere tweaking.
 The shift must be much more than just technological.
 Consequently, although they generally acknowledge the need for a putting a price on carbon, progressive discourse has given the social aspects much higher priority.

 Yet carbon pricing presents progressives with a significant opportunity for combining social justice with climate action.
-The potential is evident from the fact that the upper 20% of the population has a 4-5 times larger carbon footprint than the lower 20% (US statistics): it is therefore quite possible to simultaneously put a price on carbon while simultaneously redistributing income from rich to poor.
+The potential is evident from the fact that the upper 20 percent of the population has a four to five times larger carbon footprint than the lower 20 percent (US statistics): it is therefore quite possible to simultaneously put a price on carbon while simultaneously redistributing income from rich to poor.

 Shaun Lovejoy is a professor in the Physics Department at McGill University.